 Talk with your doctor about what to expect.

 Creating a Family has resources on oral fertility medications.
-One we think you will find particularly helpful is:
+A couple that we think you will find particularly helpful are: